 - The 2016 Wind Technologies Market Report reports that “The capacity-weighted average installed project cost within our 2016 sample stood at roughly $1,590/kW.
 This is down $780/kW from the apparent peak in average reported costs in 2009 and 2010."

 Wind resource/capacity factor: The strength and quality of the wind resource at a wind project site will determine how much electricity a wind project can produce, impacting the costs of the wind electricity.
 Advancements in technology, such as taller wind towers and longer and lighter blades, have allowed for capture of better wind resource, which improves the production performance of wind turbines.

 Operating costs: Once a wind project is delivering electricity to the power grid, it is expected to operate for 20 years or longer, requiring monitoring and maintenance to optimize performance from specialized wind technicians and operators.

-Other: the cost of electricity from a wind project are also impacted by financing costs, siting and permitting, site-specific characteristics, availability and cost of skilled labor, transportation and logistics, and other factors.
+Other: Wind costs are also impacted by financing costs, siting and permitting, site-specific characteristics, availability and cost of skilled labor, transportation and logistics, among other factors.

 Declining Cost of Wind Energy Over Time

 Advanced technology, improved siting techniques, and learning across all sectors as the industry scales up have all influenced the cost of wind energy over time.
 The Department of Energy depicts the cost reduction in wind energy below alongside U.S. wind energy deployment, showing a decrease in cost of more than 90% since the early 1980's.